 Program OverviewPrinter Friendly

-In Centennial College's three-year Journalism program, you gain the skills you need to navigate and succeed in a changing industry.
-By going from the classroom to the newsroom, you come to understand the multifaceted and fast-paced journalism industry, which focuses on interesting people, places and things.
+In Centennial College's three-year Journalism program, you'll gain the skills to navigate and succeed in a changing industry.
+By going from the classroom to the newsroom, you'll come to understand the multifaceted and fast-paced journalism industry, which focuses on interesting people, places and things.

 In this advanced diploma program, you'll:

-- Cover a variety of topics while developing the critical foundation skills you need for the industry.
+- Cover a variety of topics while developing the critical foundational skills you need for the industry;

-- Apply your newsroom skills to an award-winning community newspaper, a news website and radio-television news, all of which makes you versatile and industry-ready as soon as you graduate.
+- Apply your newsroom skills to an award-winning community newspaper, a news website and radio-television news, all of which will make you versatile and industry-ready as soon as you graduate;

 - Develop new multiplatform skills for the evolving world of news reporting.

-From covering breaking news to exploring human interest stories, as a journalist you will be responsible for reporting events, interviewing newsmakers and examining the issues of our times.
+From covering breaking news to exploring human interest stories, as a journalist you'll be responsible for reporting events, interviewing newsmakers and examining the issues of our times.

-- You experience one-on-one interaction with faculty members in an ultra-modern, professional newsroom.
+- You'll experience one-on-one interaction with faculty members in an ultra-modern, professional newsroom.

-- The Story Arts Centre campus, where the Journalism program is facilitated, offers you access to publishing, broadcast and Internet facilities.
+- The Story Arts Centre, where the Journalism program is facilitated, will offer you access to publishing, broadcast and Internet facilities.

-- Hands-on, real-world experience is available through award-winning community media, including the East York Observer newspaper, Freshly Pressed magazine, the Toronto Observer news website, radio and television newscasts available online.
+- Hands-on, real-world experience will be available through award-winning community media, including the East York Observer newspaper, Freshly Pressed magazine, the Toronto Observer news website, and online radio and television newscasts.

-- With a stellar faculty, whose combined credits include NBC News, CBC News, CTV News, OMNI, The Toronto Star, Toronto Sun, National Post, Globe and Mail and more, your journalism training is relevant, demanding and highly effective.
+- With a stellar faculty, whose combined credits include NBC News, CBC News, CTV News, OMNI, The Toronto Star, Toronto Sun, National Post, Globe and Mail and more, your journalism training will be relevant, demanding and highly effective.

-- You connect with excellent faculty, mentors and guest speakers and get to partake in exclusive field trips.
+- You'll connect with excellent faculty, mentors and guest speakers and get to partake in exclusive field trips.

-- Through the field trips and your field placement, you have the opportunity to make exclusive news media connections.
+- Through the field trips and your field placement, you'll have the opportunity to make exclusive news media connections.

 Global Citizenship and Equity Portfolio

-Students in this program develop a portfolio documenting their engagement with the College's signature global citizenship and equity competencies.
+In this program, you'll develop a portfolio documenting your engagement with the College's signature global citizenship and equity competencies.
 For more information on Global Citizenship and Equity, the GC&E portfolio and the supports available to you, please visit www.centennialcollege.ca/citizenshipandequity.

 Program OutlinePrinter Friendly